Stop Turning Your Compost

 Dr. David Johnson of New Mexico State University has tackled the problem of producing fungal rich compost by designing a bioreactor that provides proper aeration and moisture without turning.
 His design works well for small farms and household gardens.
 It can also be upscaled for large commercial operations by simply maintaining the principles of including enough finely chopped woody material (straw, dry leaves, sawdust, etc) to feed fungi (fungi love a high fiber diet) and by providing adequate air and moisture without turning.
 Watch the video below, contributed by David Johnson, to learn how this is done.
 Dr. Johnson’s research is helping growers worldwide increase yields while building soil health and mitigating climate change, so you might also want to check out other videos on his YouTube Channel.

-By the way, many of my blog posts include affiliate links, but for the record, I have no sort of financial affiliation with David Johnson.
-I simply share his perspective that we can use microbes to increase agricultural productivity, build food security, improve human nutrition, and combat climate change.
+By means of disclosure, I know David Johnson, and consider him a colleague.
+However, I have no sort of financial affiliation, and I get no benefit from sharing links to his pages.
+I value his message, and I share his perspective that we can use microbes to increase agricultural productivity, build food security, improve human nutrition, and combat climate change.

 Putting the Bioreactor to the Test

-We have evaluated David Johnson’s bioreactor on our own site in Southern New Mexico, and in Longmont, Colorado.
+We have evaluated David Johnson’s bioreactor on our own site in Southern New Mexico, and also at Schultz Family Farms in Longmont, Colorado.
 The setup takes a bit of work, and requires quite a bit of starting material, so it is important to plan ahead.
 While having adequate material on site is rarely an issue for farmers, home gardeners often build their compost using a few table scraps at a time, and the bioreactor needs to be filled all at once.

 My advice to growers who don’t have enough material on hand is to wait until fall, gather at least a pickup bed full of dry leaves from your neighbors, chop them with a mulcher, and get started.
-As for your table scraps-you will provide more nutrients to your garden if you chop them up and place them directly in the soil then you will by composting them.
-Just don’t put perishable food waste near plants that are close to harvest.
-I’ll expand on mulching food scraps in another post.
+As for your table scraps, even if you have 4 or 5 teenagers in your home, it will be hard to generate enough leftovers to fill this bioreactor.
+You will provide nutrients to your garden more quickly if you simply chop your food scraps into bite sized pieces and place them directly on your soil.
+Finely chopped scraps will dry quickly on the soil surface here in the southwest, and they are unlikely to attract pests or disease.
+Of course, if you live in a more humid area, you will want to bury them a few inches below the surface to keep raccoons and other unwanted guests away.
+Avoid placing perishable food wastes near plants that are close to harvest.
+And if you are growing commercially, verify regulations with the appropriate state, federal, and organic certification boards.
+Science and policy are not always well aligned.
+I’ll expand on safe practices for mulching food scraps in another post.